Schedule Service

 The three main areas to consider are the state of your home’s ductwork, any necessary permits or electrical updates, and even the time of year you schedule the installation.
 Each of these can influence your final bill.
 A good contractor will be transparent about these potential costs from the beginning, but it’s always smart to go into the conversation knowing what to ask.
 This way, you can plan your finances with confidence and ensure your project goes smoothly from start to finish.

-Ductwork Repairs or Replacement
+Budgeting for Ductwork Repair or Replacement

 Your home’s ductwork is the highway that delivers cool air to every room, and its condition is a huge factor in your new AC’s performance.
 If you have old, leaky, or poorly designed ducts, you’ll lose a lot of that refreshing cool air before it ever reaches you.
 A thorough inspection might reveal that you need repairs or even a full replacement.
 If your home doesn’t have any ductwork at all, installing it is a major project that can involve cutting into walls and ceilings.
 This is why a professional duct cleaning and inspection is a great first step to see what you’re working with.

-Permits, Inspections, and Electrical Work
+Permits, Inspections, and Electrical Upgrades

 Installing a new HVAC system isn’t just a private home improvement project; it often requires a green light from your local city or county.
 This means pulling permits and scheduling inspections to ensure the work is done to code, which protects your safety and your home’s value.
 These administrative steps typically add a few hundred dollars to the total cost.
 Additionally, a new, high-efficiency air conditioner might require more electrical power than your old one.
 An electrician may need to upgrade a circuit or your electrical panel to handle the load safely.
 It’s always best to ask your contractor about these requirements upfront.